1988 Missouri gubernatorial election

 The 1988 Missouri gubernatorial election was held on November 8, 1988, and resulted in a victory for the Republican nominee, incumbent Governor John Ashcroft, over the Democratic candidate, State Representative Betty Cooper Hearnes, and Libertarian Mike Roberts.

 Betty Hearnes was married to Warren E. Hearnes, who had served as governor from 1965 to 1973.

+This election was the first time that an incumbent Republican Governor of Missouri was re-elected to a second consecutive term, the most recent being 2020.
+As of 2024, this is the last time Boone, Jackson, and St. Louis Counties voted Republican in a gubernatorial election.